articles

 “This is not a sleeper bus.”

 “Oh.
-Are there any sleeper busses tomorrow?”
+Are there any sleeper buses tomorrow?”

-She tells me the times and I buy a ticket for a sleeper bus instead of the one at 8pm.
-Before I wander off with my ticket, I nod goodbye to the driver who was very enthusiastic about having me on his bus.
+She tells me the times, and I buy a ticket for a sleeper bus instead of the one at 8 p.m.
+Before I wander off with my ticket, I nod goodbye to the driver, who was very enthusiastic about having me on his bus.

 Have you ever mistaken someone’s good intentions for bad ones?